jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

         - `docker kill <ID>`
     - Try creating a new container `docker run --rm -p 80:8080 vuln_app_app`
     - You should see a message that Image is blocked by your policy.

+## Demo Summary - Highlight the Power of Prisma Cloud
+- Defense in Depth
+- Agentless may be fine for non-public facing workloads, however Agents are a must for any applications you care to protect.
+- We learned we can not only protect about known vulnerabilities, but also Prisma Cloud protects against malicious and anomolous behavior and processes such as reverse shells and recognized laternal movements as only a few examples we demonstrated today.
+- TODO - IMPROVE THIS STATEMENT/DETAIL - Given the statistics (referring to the NIST NVD slide stats), on avg. attackers know an explooit ## of days in advance of companies being able to actually patch against a particaulr threat.

 ## Future - Build out connection AWS registry, Github repo, full workflow.
 To Do's